jwellman1307/SpendGuard-App/README.md

 ## Design Goals

-SafeSpend was built with a focus on:
+SpendGuard was built with a focus on:

 - Simplicity
 - Privacy